tevren/Reddability/README.md

 1. Save article to your reddit account

-2. Navigate to reddit of your choice (this will be a form action).

-3. Moving to a more robust content extractor.
+2. Moving to a more robust content extractor.

 ## License